chromium/chromium/content/test/data/attribution_reporting/interop/README.md

             "url": "https://reporting.example",

             "response": {
+              "Attribution-Reporting-Register-Trigger": {
                 // Optional list of zero or more event trigger data.
-              "Attribution-Reporting-Register-Event-Trigger": [
+                "event_trigger_data": [
                   {
                     // Optional uint64 formatted as a base-10 string.
                     // Defaults to 0.
                     "trigger_data": "3",

                     // Optional int64 formatted as a base-10 string.
                     // Defaults to 0.
                     "priority": "-456",

                     // Optional uint64 formatted as a base-10 string.
 Defaults to
                     // null.
                     "deduplication_key": "654",

                     // Optional dictionary of filters and corresponding values.
                     // Defaults to empty.
                     "filters": {
                       "a": ["b", "c"],
                       "d": []
                     },

                     // Optional dictionary of negated filters and corresponding
                     // values.
 Defaults to empty.
                     "not_filters": {
                       "x": ["y"],
                       "z": []
                     }
                   }
                 ],

                 // Optional list of zero or more aggregatable trigger data.
-              "Attribution-Reporting-Register-Aggregatable-Trigger-Data": [
+                "aggregatable_trigger_data": [
                   {
                     // Required uint128 formatted as a base-16 string.
                     "key_piece": "0x10",

                     // Required list of key identifiers.
                     "source_keys": ["a"],

                     // Optional dictionary of filters and corresponding values.
                     // Defaults to empty.
                     "filters": {
                       "a": ["b", "c"],
                       "d": []
                     },

                     // Optional dictionary of negated filters and corresponding
                     // values.
 Defaults to empty.
                     "not_filters": {
                       "x": ["y"],
                       "z": []
                     }
                   }
                 ],

                 // Optional dictionary of key identifiers and corresponding
                 // values.
-              "Attribution-Reporting-Register-Aggregatable-Values": {
+                "aggregatable_values": {
                   "a": 123
                 },

                 // Optional uint64 formatted as a base-10 string.
 Defaults to
                 // null.
-              "Attribution-Reporting-Trigger-Debug-Key": "789",
+                "debug_key": "789",

                 // Optional dictionary of filters and corresponding values.
                 // Defaults to empty.
-              "Attribution-Reporting-Filters": {
+                "filters": {
                   "a": ["b", "c"],
                   "d": []
+                }
               }
             }
           }